-Whether you homeschool or not, I think a summer bucket list is a great idea for summer fun and learning.
+Whether you homeschool or not, a summer bucket list can be a great idea for summer fun and learning.
 [Note: a summer bucket list is a list of activities your family wants to do before the summer ends.]

 Without an intentional focus on choosing some summer activities, it’s too easy to feel a bit aimless and lost during summer vacation.
 I’m all for unstructured time to dream and create … you can even add ideas and time for that in your bucket list (for example, “Lie in the grass and look at the clouds”)!